 If you’re a nurse, you understand that you’re an unsung hero of the medical industry.
 After working a 12-hour shift, you simply don't have the time or energy to shop around for car insurance.
 Let's be honest: it's pretty low on anyone's list of priorities, regardless of their job.
 Still, there are some profession-specific secrets you can learn in order to make sure you're getting the best rate as a nurse.
 Let's get to it.

-We want to thank you for your tireless efforts to keep patients healthy and happy.
-Therefore, there are some financial benefits for becoming a nurse.
+We want to thank you for your tireless efforts keeping patients healthy and happy.
+Therefore, there are some financial benefits of being a nurse.
 Some companies offer discounts to nurses for a couple of reasons.
 In many cases, it is because insurance companies see those in the nursing field to be “low-risk” customers.
 Meaning, they are less likely to drive dangerously (and thus cause potential claim payouts) than others in different occupations.

 Bear in mind, that these discounts aren’t guaranteed in every state, as insurance is at the mercy of state regulations.
 Moreover, your insurance company will usually require proof of your nursing profession.
 Sometimes that can be as simple as providing a hospital identification badge or your nursing degree.

 At the end of the day, the discount you might be eligible for as a nurse might not cut it.
 And, regardless of your profession, your prerogative with something as expensive as car insurance should always be to save money.
 In that regard, let’s explore some other ways to save on auto insurance outside of a profession discount.

 If you have a renters or homeowners insurance policy, you can receive a discount if you group them with the same company.
 This discount is usually referred to as a multi-policy discount and can save you on both your auto and home policies!